ASE Wraps Up Daily Trading On Higher Note

 (MENAFN- Jordan News Agency)

-A total of 4.4 million shares were traded through 1,801 transactions at a trading value of JD3.5 million, it said in its daily bulletin.
+A total of 4.4 million shares were traded through 2,230 transactions at a trading value of JD4.2 million, it said in its daily bulletin.

+The closing prices of 27 companies with traded shares went up, while 14 others declined.
+The prices of the shares of 41 others remained unchanged.

 Legal Disclaimer: